ravinderjangra/safe-authenticator-mobile/README.md

 * **User can revoke app access:** User has the option to revoke access for an app that they have granted access to previously.

-* **Select vault for the connection:** User can connect to the different vaults by choosing different vault connection info file from the settings.
+* **Select network:** User can connect to the different networks using different network connection files from the settings page.

 ## User Guide